Aryan566-wq/Aryan566-wq/README.md

 My name is Aryan.
 I'm a 14 year old programming enthusiast, I started programming at the age of 12.
 I aim to be a Full Stack Web developer!

 ## What languages do I code in? 💻
 1. Python
 2. HTML
 3. CSS
 4. JavaScript

-## Extra Technlogies I have/aspire to learn 📚
+## Extra Technologies I have learned/aspire to learn 📚
 1. MongoDB (Learned, still making projects and perfecting!)
 2. Express (Learned, still making projects and perfecting!)
 3. React (Aspiring to learn React!)